EU election: Surge for Greens and euroskeptics, losses for centrist bloc | DW | 26.05.2019

-Exit polls show the dominant conservative and center-left bloc losing their majority to Greens, Liberals and euroskeptic parties.
-Read a live ticker of the European Parliament elections here.
+Provisional results have confirmed significant losses for the dominant conservative and center-left bloc, at the expense of the Greens, Liberals and euroskeptic parties.
+Follow DW's live ticker for the latest updates.

 Millions of voters across the EU have cast their ballots on the final day of voting for the European Parliament elections, in a poll that will shape European politics for the next five years.